Oflag 64 was a World War II German prisoner-of-war camp for American officers

 Oflag XXI-B for French and British officers, subsequently for Soviet officers until

 June 1943.
-At that time they were all moved out to other camps, the Commonwealth flying personnel to Stalag Luft 3 Sagan, others to Oflag XXI-C Ostrzeszów.
+At that time they were all moved out to other camps, some to Stalag Luft 3 Sagan, others to Oflag XXI-C Ostrzeszów.

 On 6 June 1943 the camp was redesignated Oflag 64.
 It became an American officers camp with the arrival of about 150 officers captured in the North Africa Campaign in Tunisia.
 In addition to the ground force officers, there were also a few aviators and a few enlisted men held at the camp.